 Atem listened while drinking his soup.

-"For general participants, mind you."
+"For general entrants, mind you."

 "I see."

 "It's Sunday.
-Are you in?"
+Are you entering?"

 Seto set down his coffee cup.

-"I'll arrange the registration."
+"I'll arrange the passport."

-That was all it took.
+That was that.

 The day of the tournament was clear.

-From the first round, Atem dueled carefully.
+From the first round, Atem fought carefully.

 He won.